Personal Wealth Management / Annuities

 - Eliminate Annuity Mistakes (Discover common annuity pitfalls and how to avoid them.)

-Get your copy of Indexed Annuities vs. Stock Market Returns: A Comparative Guide
+Get your FREE Indexed Annuities vs. Stock Market Returns: A Comparative Guide here!

 *Source: Richard H. Thaler, Amos Tversky, Daniel Kahneman, and Alan Schwarts, “The Effect of Myopia and Loss Aversion on Risk Taking: An Experimental Test,” Quarterly Journal of Economics (May 1997), pp. 647-661.